lionelsaxer/Jobs_Data_Analysis_Project/README.md

 1. How does the average salary compare between Business Analysts, Data Analysts, and Data Scientists?
 2. How do the desired skills differ between Business Analysts, Data Analysts, and Data Scientists?
 3. Which are the top-paying skills for Business Analysts, Data Analysts, and Data Scientists?
-4. Which are the optimal skills to learn for Business Analysts, Data Analysts, and Data Scientists?
+4. Which are the best skills to learn for Business Analysts, Data Analysts, and Data Scientists?

 ### Data Source
 The data set contains a multitude of job postings in the area of data from all around the world.
 It was collected by the YouTuber and Data Analyst [Luke Barousse](https://www.lukebarousse.com/) to gain insights about the desired skills and salaries in the data job market.
 The full data set can be accessed here: <https://datanerd.tech/>.